The Daily Star (Bangladesh): Child abuse by staff

 In February 2024, Executive Editor Syed Ashfaqul Haque and his wife Tania Khondoker were sent to jail after they surrendered to a court in Dhaka, following the death of a fifteen year old female maid at their house in Mohammadpur Thana.
 Haque and his wife faced charges of child abuse.
 The deceased maid was a teenage girl named Preeti Urang who worked as a servant in the house of the executive editor.
 Urang hailed from a tea garden worker's family in Moulvibazar District.
 Protests were held demanding justice for the girl's death.
 The newspaper issued a formal apology over the incident.

-Simin-Shahzreh case freud news propagation
+Simin-Shahzreh case fraud news propagation

 In December 2024, Simin Rahman of Transcom Group was accused by his younger sister of embezzling her deceased father's shares through non-judicial stamp fraud.
 On 18 May 2025, investigative reporter Elias Hossain published a report on YouTube, stating that Simin Rahman was unethically assisted by Prothom Alo editor Matiur Rahman and Daily Star's Mahfuz Anam in this matter along with doing false news reports.
 Zulkarnain Saer Khan also criticised Matiur Rahman Mahfuz Anam for involving in this matter, as well as Prothom Alo and the Daily Star for propagating false news in support of it.